Shane32/CompressedStaticFiles/README.md

 The middleware automatically sets the `Content-Encoding` header when serving compressed files.

+> **Note:** When using ASP.NET Core's [`UseResponseCompression`](https://learn.microsoft.com/en-us/aspnet/core/performance/response-compression) middleware, it will automatically ignore any files served by this middleware that are already compressed.
+This prevents double compression and ensures optimal performance.

 ### Example Scenarios

 - `Accept-Encoding: br, gzip` → Serves Brotli (both have quality 1.0, Brotli has priority 0)